|Share this article:|

 To view the component properties, double-click the component in the Job Designer.

-The properties include source database connection information and the SQL query that Talend will use to extract the data.
+The properties include source database connection information and the SQL query that Talend Open Studio for Data Integration will use to extract the data.

-- Similarly for the target, in the Repository, select the target table (Char_4kTable) from Target DB (DB_TGT) and drag it into the Job Designer.
+Similarly for the target, in the Repository tab, select the target table (Char_4kTable) from Target DB (DB_TGT) and drag it into the Job Designer.

-In the Components window, select the tVerticaOutput component and click OK.
+In the Components window, select tDBOutput(Vertica) and click OK.

-The tVerticaOutput component appears in the Job Designer.
+The tDBOutput(Vertica) component appears in the Job Designer.

-- To map the two components, right-click the tVerticaInput object and select Row > Main.
+- To map the two components, right-click tDBInput(Vertica) and select Row > Main.

-To view the tVerticaOutput schema, double-click the tVerticaOutput component in the Job Designer.
+To view the tDBOutput(Vertica) schema, double-click tDBOutput(Vertica) in the Job Designer.

-- On the tVerticaOutput properties window, to the right of Edit schema, click the box with the three dots in it.
+- In the tDBOutput(Vertica) properties window, to the right of Edit schema, click the three dots.

 In the window that opens, select View schema.